Prathyusha-Guduru/Prathyusha-Guduru/README.md

 <br>

-- 🌱 I’m currently focussing on learning backend technologies😅.
+- 🌱 I’m currently focussing on pursuing front-end javascript frameworks like Next.js.
-- 📈 I'm extremely interested in data science.
+- 📈 I'm extremely interested in UI/UX.
-- 📶 I’m looking for help with my internet connection.
+- 📶 I’m looking for help with centering a div.
-- 💬 Ask me about python and data structures.
+- 💬 Ask me about python, UI design principles and javascript.
 - 📫 How to reach me: prathyushaguduru28@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Just google if you need one.